xdien/cipher/README.md

 **Key Features:**

 - Connect with your favorite IDEs through MCP.
+- Auto-generated memories that scale with your codebase.
 - Dual Memory Layer that captures **System 1** (Programming Concepts & Business Logic & Past Interaction) and **System 2** (reasoning steps of the model when generating code).
 - Install on your IDE with zero configuration needed.
 - Switch seamlessly between IDEs without losing memory.